Tyrrrz/JsonExtensions/Readme.md

 ### Parsing JSON from HTTP

-To make it easier to read JSON that comes from HTTP, this library also provides a few helper extension methods on `HttpContent` and `HttpClient`:
+To make it easier to read JSON that comes from HTTP responses, this library also provides a few helper extension methods on `HttpContent` and `HttpClient`:

 ```csharp
 using JsonExtensions.Http;